The beautiful Waterfalls of South Iceland; Seljalandsfoss, Skógafoss & Gljúfrabúi and many more Waterfalls

 Foss á Síðu

-The rock formations are fairytale-like in my opinion and I always stop here to take a photo of this waterfall, which only goes by the name Foss or waterfall and then the name of its location.
+The rock formations are fairytale-like, and I always stop here to take a photo of this waterfall, which is only called Foss or waterfall, and then the name of its location.

-I have stayed for several nights in this area and can recommend this area for an overnight stay.
+I have stayed for several nights opposite the waterfall at Guesthouse Hamrafoss and can recommend this area and the village of Kirkjubæjarklaustur for an overnight stay, as I mentioned earlier.

 Extraordinary Columnar Basalt and Waterfalls in South Iceland - Foss á Síðu & Dverghamrar